iTzCrutchie/AtlasLoot_Enhanced-TheWarWithin/README.md

 ## Status
 There are still several items that are missing and I will be updating loot and items as I can.
 This version has all factions, mounts, Nerub-ar, and the upcoming World Events, Brewfest and Hallow's End.

+### Installation

+Download the code in Zip format.
+Extract the folders AtlasLoot, AtlasLoot_Collections ,AtlasLoot_Crafting, AtlasLoot_Factions, AtlasLoot_TheWarWithin, and AtlasLoot_WorldEvents and place them into your Interface > Addons folder

 ### Disclaimer
 I am uploading this to Github for the time being for the community to use an updated AtlasLoot Enhanced.
 I know there is the Dungeon Journal but AtlasLoot provides more tables than just the dungeons and raids.
 I am working on this in my free time so some updates may be really fast others may e slow.
 If you want to contribute, please use issues or pull requests.